-Yesterday the team and I took a happy sojourn across the Pennines.
+Yesterday the team took a happy sojourn across the Pennines.
 We met with a charity to talk about their digital presence.
 We enjoyed being interviewed by people who clearly had enjoyed reading our initial pitch documentation.

 It’s good to know our prospects have been pleasantly surprised at the amount of effort that’s gone into a proposal.
 I live in a world that means you should know your client, what they do and what their aspirations are.
 For us, a client is really a partner.
 We aspire to build the site or marketing campaign they need.
 We want to be considered a team member who is approachable rather than having a standoff relationship.
 The only way we can do this is to know a client’s KPI’s and work together to reach them.